jambda/angular-reusables/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

+## Contribute

+1. Create a branch
+2. Add your building block to `src/app/building-blocks/your-building-block`
+3. Create a Pull-Request

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.